Climate Rush: Climate Rush Host 'No New Coal Awards', 26 February 2009

 On the evening of the UK COAL AWARDS held at the Landmark Hotel in London, Climate Rush decided to disrupt the event.
 They publicised that they would be holding their own NO NEW COAL AWARDS at the same hotel at the same time.
 The UK COAL AWARDS decided to cancel their event, costing them at least £5000, and relocate to another venue.
 The Landmark Hotel pledged never to hold the award ceremony again.

 Climate Rush Closes RBS HQ, 5 March 2009

-In the week when Fred the Shred, CEO of a nationalised Royal Bank of Scotland, refused to give up his £16 million pension, Climate Rush decided to hold a party outside RBS HQ.
+In the week when Fred "the Shred" Goodwin, CEO of a nationalised Royal Bank of Scotland, declined to give up his £16 million pension, Climate Rush decided to hold a party outside RBS HQ.
 The Royal Bank of Scotland prides itself on being 'the oil and gas bank', investing more in high carbon industry than any other UK bank.
 Climate Rush held a street party outside their London head offices forcing them to shut their doors for two hours and hindering the smooth running of their business.
 Their protest was reported in the Financial Times, signalling to big business that protests will be mounted against banks propped up by taxpayers, that continue to support the biggest carbon emitters.